(Bonds) Security deposits

 A security deposit gives the landlord a level of protection if the tenant fails to comply with their obligations under the lease agreement.
 It is not a legal requirement to have a security deposit, however, it is common for lease agreements to include a security deposit.

 A landlord or an estate agent acting on behalf of a landlord is required to hold the security deposit in an interest-bearing account.
-The landlord must account for the interest earned on the deposit but is entitled to hold the interest.
+For the term of the lease, the landlord is entitled to hold the interest as part of the security deposit.

 Any dispute concerning its return can be referred to the VSBC for dispute resolution, for example, if the security deposit (and any accrued interest) is not returned or only part of the amount has been returned.